imperialacm/acm.doc.ic.ac.uk/contents/events/iccsw14-initial-meeting/index.md

 1. Within reasons, of course. <a href="#fnref-1" class="footnote-backref">&#8617;</a>

 To learn more, join our initial meeting!
-If you are interested, please send us an email or leave comment.
+If you are interested, please send us an email or leave a comment.